MakarenkoElena91/EmTech/README.md

  </p>

 ## Training Neural Network
-We pass training set of images & training set of labels,the batch size(number of samples neural network is being trained on at a time) defined as 128*, number of epochs - number of iterations neural network is being retrained (which is 12 in our case) , verbose=1 (which shows a progress bar and validation_data(data on which to evaluate the loss and any model metrics at the end of each epoch)
+In order to train the neural network we call fit function on model and pass training set of images & training set of labels,the batch size(number of samples neural network is being trained on at a time) defined as 128*, number of epochs - number of iterations neural network is being retrained (which is 12 in our case) , verbose=1 (1 shows a progress bar, 0 = silent) and validation_data(data on which to evaluate the loss and any model metrics at the end of each epoch)

 ``model.fit(image_train, label_train,
           batch_size=batch_size,